rtlabs-com/p-net/doc/multiple_ports.rst

 Routing traffic with multiple ports on Linux
 ---------------------------------------------
-To see the MAC addresses and IP addresses of the neighbours, use the ``arp`` Linux command::
+To see the MAC addresses and IP addresses of the neighbours, use the :command:`arp` Linux command::

    pi@pndevice-pi:~$ arp